Site menu

 Fats

 There are different types of fat - saturated and unsaturated.
 As part of a healthy diet, you should try to cut down on foods and drinks that are high in saturated fats.
-You should replace some of them with unsaturated fats.
+Try to replace some of these with unsaturated fats.

 Saturated fats